Kings Without Kingdoms.

 You can't call yourself a king if the people around you are starving.

-Not just for money; for presence.
-Encouragement.
-Wisdom.
-Patience.
+Not just for money - for presence.

-If your leadership sucks the life out of people instead of lighting something within them, you’re not just falling short; you’re feeding off the very people you’re meant to fortify.
+If your leadership sucks the life out of people instead of lighting something within them, you're not just falling short - you're feeding off the very people you're meant to fortify.

 Real kings pour into others.